Dennis Lewallyn

-Dennis Dale Lewallyn (born August 11, 1953) is a former pitcher in Major League Baseball and was the Pitching coach for the AA Mississippi Braves.
+Dennis Dale Lewallyn (born August 11, 1953) is an American former pitcher in Major League Baseball and was the Pitching coach for the AA Mississippi Braves.
 He played for the Los Angeles Dodgers, Texas Rangers and Cleveland Indians from 1975-1982.
 Lewallyn's best season was arguably 1977, where he picked up 3 of his 4 career wins.
 He posted a respectable 4.24 ERA that season and notched his one and only major league save on September 28, 1977.
 On that day, Lewallyn pitched 4 innings to hold down a 2-1 Dodgers victory over their arch rival Giants.
 He saved the game that day for starter Charlie Hough.

 Lewallyn was named as the pitching coach for the AA Mississippi Braves in the Braves organization for the 2018 season.